otrv4/otrv4/otrv4.md

        [Verifying an integer on the dh group](#verifying-an-integer-on-the-dh-group) section for details.

-    * If the message is not valid in any of the above steps,
+    * If the message is not valid in any of the above steps:
       * Discard it and optionally pass along a warning to the user.

     * Otherwise: